gdgtoledo/katangapp-android/CONTRIBUTING.md

 Let's use one blank line between methods, one blank line after class declaration, and one blank line before class-closing curly brackets.

+Add a blank line before a line if it adds clarity when separating this line from the previous one, which was indented.

 ### File endings
 Do not add a blank line after the last line with content.